bigraph-toolkit-suite/bigraphs.bigraph-framework/README.md

 Now, we want to connect nodes located at different "places".
-Therefore, we link them through an inner name, and after, close the link to automatically to transform it to an edge:
+Therefore, we link them through an inner name, and after, close the link to automatically transform it to an edge:
 ```java
 // First, create an inner name
 BigraphEntity.OuterName tmp_link = builder.createInnerName("link");